-This section provides a narrative discussion outlining the key highlights of the Bank’s financial results for the year ended December 31, 2020.
-This discussion should be read with the financial statements and accompanying notes for the year ended December 31, 2020.
+This section provides the key highlights of the Bank’s financial results for the year ended December 31, 2022.
+These highlights should be read with the financial statements and accompanying notes for the year ended December 31, 2022.
 Management is responsible for the information presented in the Annual Report.

 Managing the balance sheet

 |Loans and receivables||5||23,424|

 |Securities sold under repurchase agreements||17,396||35,560|

 * All other assets includes Cash and foreign deposits, Capital assets and Other assets.

 The Bank’s holdings of financial assets are typically related to its role as the exclusive issuer of Canadian bank notes.
 However, the higher levels of assets in recent years result largely from activities undertaken as part of the Bank’s monetary policy and financial system functions.
 The value of the assets on the Bank’s balance sheet peaked in the first quarter of 2021.
 It has since decreased as market conditions have improved.
 In April 2022, the Bank moved from a reinvestment phase into quantitative tightening, where maturing Government of Canada bonds are no longer replaced; as a result, the size of the balance sheet is declining over time.
 The Bank’s total assets decreased by 18% during the year to $410,710 million as at December 31, 2022.
 The main driver of this was the maturity of investments and loans and receivables.
 The decrease was partially offset by an increase in the value of the Bank’s indemnity agreements with the Government of Canada.